androrezkalla/Blog-Website-Template/README.md

 The following endpoints are available:

 - GET /v1/api/posts - Retrieve a list of all blog posts.
 - POST /v1/api/posts - Create a new blog post.
+Pass along in the body of the post an object with properties: title and content.
 - GET /v1/api/posts/:id - Retrieve a specific blog post by ID.
 - PATCH /v1/api/posts/:id - Update a specific blog post by ID.
+Pass along in the body of the post an object with at least one of the following properties: title and content
 - DELETE /v1/api/posts/:id - Delete a specific blog post by ID.

 ## Error Handling